 Critic's Notebook: Amid Oscars Debacle, Sundance Diversity Shines

-With several of the buzziest titles directed by or starring people of color, or tackling issues of race, this year's festival has emerged as a sort of corrective to the Academy.
+With several of the buzziest titles directed by or starring people of color, or tackling issues of race, this year's festival has emerged as a bracing corrective to the Oscars.

 Even in the snow-covered mountains of Park City, Utah, there's no escaping Oscar.